gulshansainis/iteachfrontend/content/blog/creating-first-html-document/index.md

 <p>This is a pragraph</p>
 ```

-`<p>` in above example is starting tag and `</p>` is ending tag.
+`<p>` in the above example is starting tag and `</p>` is the ending tag.

-In additon to two-sided element tag we also have **one-sided element** tag also known as empty elements.
-These elements are either used for non textual content such as images or contain directives to the browser about how the page should be treated.
-For example, the following code marks a image element
+In addition to a two-sided element tag we also have **one-sided element** tag, also known as empty elements.
+These elements are either used for non-textual content such as images or contain directives to the browser about how the page should be treated.
+For example, the following code marks an image element

 ```markup
 <img src="/path/to/image.jpg" alt="my image" />
 ```

-Another, example for **one-sided element** is `<br/>` element that is used to put line break between content
+Another, example for **one-sided element** is `<br/>` element that is used to put a line break between content

 <Codepen id="yLymEvP"/>